-One of the biggest decisions a marketer must make with Google AdWords is how much to bid on a keyword.
-And how to make that bid.
+One of the biggest decisions a marketer must make with Google Ads is how much to bid on a keyword.

 Most businesses have a set budget they want to spend on pay per click and a list of keywords they want to target.
-The problem is how to get the most out of that budget.
+The objective is to get the most out of their budget.

 Most likely that comes down to how much you bid on your keywords.

-First of all, you have to understand bidding on AdWords.
+First, you have to understand bidding in Google Ads.

 In some respects, it's similar to how you would bid on eBay.

-When you put in a bid on eBay, it is the most your willing to pay for that item.
+When you put in a bid on eBay, it is the most you’re willing to pay for that item.

-Your actual bid, however, is only a penny higher than what your next competitor is willing to pay unless they’ve bid more than you.
+With eBay your successful bid will be a penny higher than what your next competitor is willing to pay.

-With Google Ads, it's the same thing.
-If you bid 5.00 and you’re competitor bids 4, then the most you pay is 4.01
+For Google Ads, it's almost the same thing.
+If you bid 5.00 and your competitor bids 4, then the most you pay is 4.01.

-The difference with AdWords, however, is that you don't have to be the highest bidder to win.
-Simply being in the top 3 spots can generate you business.
+The difference with Google Ads is that you don't have to be the highest bidder to win.

-Another difference is that your bid might be ignored.
-If your Quality Score is low, your bid might be overtaken by someone bidding lower, but with a better ad or better landing page.
+If your Quality Score is low, your bid might be overtaken by a competitor bidding lower.

 Confused?
 You should be.